List of Adventure Time characters: Gunter

-Gunter is a penguin that most commonly accompanies the Ice King, despite occasionally attempting to do harm to him.
-Although Gunter has appeared in many episodes, it is heavily implied that there are many other Gunters, and the name is simply something that the Ice King calls all of his penguins.
+Gunter (voiced by Tom Kenny) is a penguin that most commonly accompanies the Ice King, despite occasionally attempting to do harm to him.
+Although Gunter has appeared in many episodes, it is heavily implied that there are many other Gunters and that the name is simply something that the Ice King calls all of his penguins.
 The Ice King also referred to Marceline as Gunter while she traveled with him.
 The reason that the Ice King is seemingly fixated on the name is due to the nature of the ice crown: it was originally constructed by a magician named Evergreen (also voiced by Tom Kenny), whose apprentice was named Gunter (voiced by Pamela Adlon).
 This original Gunter later used the crown in an attempt to become like his master, at the cost of his sanity.
 Thus, the name "Gunter" seems to be intrinsically connected to the magic of the crown.

 During the sixth season, Gunter the penguin is revealed be a primordial space demon named Orgalorg, who desired to absorb the catalyst comet.
-But Orgalorg ended up in his current state after being defeated by Grob Gob Glob Grod and exiled to early Earth.
+Orgalorg ended up in his current state after being defeated by Grob Gob Glob Grod and exiled to early Earth.
 The planet's gravity condensed Orgalorg into his current powerless and amnesiac penguin-like form as he wandered the planet for ages before he was found by the Ice King.
 Regardless of the memory loss, Gunter accidentally regains his memories and orchestrates a series of events to use the dethroned Bubblegum's spaceship to assume his true form and absorb a catalyst comet.
-But he is defeated by Finn, and he regresses back to his weakened state.
-Gunther later acquires Ice King's crown in the series finale, using it to become the Ice Thing and taking Simon's place as the ruler of the Ice Kingdom.
-The character's name has been pronounced a variety of ways, including /gʌntər/, /guːntər/, and /gʌnθər/; this is due to the fact that in the original script, the name had an umlaut over the "u", causing Kenny to use the proper German pronunciation.
+He is defeated by Finn regressing back to his weakened state.
+Gunther later acquires Ice King's crown in the series finale.
+While Jake worries he'll use it to become Orgalorg again, he instead merges with the crown, becoming the Ice Thing.
+He ends taking Simon's place as the ruler of the Ice Kingdom and marries Turtle Princess.
+The glimpses into the future shown in "Graybles 1000+", "Come Along with Me" and Fionna and Cake reveal that Ice Thing ended up outliving Turtle Princess, eventually turning into an insane beast under the crown's influence.
+He appears to be an enemy of Jake's descendants for unknown reasons.

+The character's name has been pronounced a variety of ways, including /gʌntər/, /guːntər/, and /gʌnθər/; this is because in the original script, the name was spelled Günter, with an umlaut over the u, causing Kenny to use the proper German pronunciation.
 When the umlaut was dropped, Kenny switched to a different name.
 In order to justify this discrepancy, the crew rationalized that there were many penguins with similar sounding names.